fkarg/fkarg.github.io/staged/extreme-ownership.md

 Make the best decision with the information available, but always make a decision.

-- Information will never be complete, and yet decisions need to be made
+- Information will never be complete, yet decisions need to be made
 - Leaders need to make decisions promptly and adjust them based on evolving situations
 - Waiting for certainty leads to the inability to execute.
 Uncertainty will prevails.